shibbi/ticket-checker/README.md

 To run scheduler:
 `python scheduler.py`

-Scheduler will run every 10 minutes and output a message before each scrape.
+Scheduler will run every hour and print out the results